-Archbishop Spalding High School is proud of its legacy in offering a Catholic college-preparatory education since 1963.
-Today a growing number of our students are now the second generation of young men and women to attend Archbishop Spalding.
-Whether first or second generation, every student passing through our hallowed halls will grow in knowledge, faith, service and leadership.
+Archbishop Spalding High School enjoys a proud legacy of offering a Catholic college-preparatory education since 1963.
+Whether first or third generation, every student passing through our halls will grow in knowledge, faith, service and leadership.
 Each student will become a part of our legacy of excellence in Catholic education.

 Archbishop Spalding High School was founded in an era of great social and economic change within our country and world.
-Under the direction of the Archdiocese of Baltimore, the school was founded in 1963 as a Catholic secondary school for girls, and was originally staffed by the Sisters of Notre Dame de Namur.
-Known at the time as Holy Trinity High School, the school relocated to our present facility in 1966.
+Under the direction of the Archdiocese of Baltimore, the school was founded in 1963 as a parish high school for girls, and was originally staffed by the Sisters of Notre Dame de Namur.
+Known at the time as Holy Trinity High School, the school relocated to the present campus in 1966.

 Spalding offers students a challenging college preparatory curriculum balanced with a wide variety of co-curricular activities and athletic opportunities to help students prepare for the challenges of the 21st century.
 Over 98% of Spalding graduates pursue higher education attending all five service academies (USNA, USMA, USAFA, USCGA, and USMMA), Notre Dame, Princeton, Yale, Loyola, Johns Hopkins, the University of North Carolina and many other prestigious colleges and universities.